mhrstmnn/Next.js_Template/README.md

-# Next.js Starter
+# Next.js Template

-This is a starter template for new [Next.js](https://nextjs.org) projects bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a template for new [Next.js](https://nextjs.org) projects bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started